lauratrain99/Attitude-multi-IMU-filter/README.md

 # Attitude-multi-IMU-filter
-Date of the last update Feb 11 2021
+Date of the last update Jun 21 2021

 This repo contains the code development for the data fusion algorithm of a multi-IMU configuration to estimate attitude using an Extended Kalman filter.
+It also has the needed files to read and process the sensors data.

 The body whose attitude is to be analyzed, contains four IMUs located at each corner so in order to obtain an accurate estimation on the motion of the body, it is necessary to convert the readings obtained from each IMU into the center of mass motion, which is motion of interest.